statisticalbiotechnology/translong/docs/Logbook.md

 ## Logbook
 ### Questions
-Recommended IDE (integrated development environment) for Python?

-~~Should data preparation for log2 transformation be done by removing rows with 0 activity or should a constant (1) be added to each value?~~

-Regarding significance: is q-value not an option with the p-value distribution this data has?
+* Regarding significance: is q-value not an option with the p-value distribution this data has?

-Regarding significance: what alternative method do you suggest should be used?
+* Regarding significance: what alternative method do you suggest should be used?
 Bonferroni correction?

-Regarding significance: should significant results be reported, or just aquired p-values?
+* Regarding significance: should significant results be reported, or just aquired p-values?
 Worry of ad hoc since the full experiment has been run (without log2 transformation) prior to setting a threshold.

-How would using porch instead of what I've already done affect the results?
-How does it operate differently?
+* Why is the standardization before PCA done on each individual gene set and not on the full gene set once?
+We want to center the data to look at the variation specifically among the selected genes, and don't want it to be affected by other genes.

+* If I am to plot the change in expression level of the single gene coding for a TF, should it be done with data that has been standardized similarly to the data used for PCA (but then for the full dataset once)?
+Important to note that

+* Ideas for interpretation of the fact that PCA on the full dataset leads to the first PC explaining >35% of the variation?
+General increase in expression over time?
+General difference between organs?
+Sampling error?
+Difference between organs is likely what is moslty captured, since it is a clear separation.
+May be cause for the p-values for C(dev_stage) being high.

+* How does the sklean PCA function deal with replicates?
+How should I actually deal with replicates?
+No problem if trend is the same, but information is lost if they are different and we simply classify them as separate datapoints.

 ### Ideas/plans/thoughts
+* Plot PC1 vs PC2 to see if different organs cluster along PC1 axis

-Perform PCA on organs individually
+* Perform PCA on organs individually

-Try to perform the analysis with porch
+* Try to perform the analysis with porch

-Try performing the analysis with weighted PCA
+* Try performing the analysis with weighted PCA

-~~Save figures of activity of TFs found to be most significantly differentially expressed over time and across organs~~
+* ~~Save figures of activity of TFs found to be most significantly differentially expressed over time and across organs~~

-Look further into the TFs found to be most significantly differentially expressed over time and across organs, their relevance, function etc.
+* Look further into the TFs found to be most significantly differentially expressed over time and across organs, their relevance, function etc.

-Look into which genes explain most of the variation for interesting TFs, how much of the first principal component they make up
+* Look into which genes explain most of the variation for interesting TFs, how much of the first principal component they make up

-Test including a second principal component.
+* Test including a second principal component.

-Look into issues with the method, how principal components depend on linear relationships
+* Look into issues with the method, how principal components depend on linear relationships

-Consider the effect of TF regulation being both activating and repressing for when doing the PCA.
+* Consider the effect of TF regulation being both activating and repressing for when doing the PCA.
 Is this part of the power of PCA, that it is taken into consideration?

-~~Compare results for TF activity aqcuired with PCA and the measured level of mRNA for the gene~~
+* ~~Compare results for TF activity aqcuired with PCA and the measured level of mRNA for the gene~~

-Try to reduce the size of the TF target gene sets
+* ~~Try to reduce the size of the TF target gene sets~~

-~~Use MACS2 and STRING binidng score for limiting TF target gene sets~~
+* ~~Use MACS2 and STRING binidng score for limiting TF target gene sets~~

-Remove TFs with more than eg 500 genes
+* ~~Remove TFs with more than eg 500 genes~~

-~~Plot number of genes in TF gene set against variance expained by the first principal component~~
+* ~~Plot number of genes in TF gene set against variance expained by the first principal component~~

-Make sunburst plots?
+* Make sunburst plots?

-In case much time is available: make a figure where each gene's activity for a TF is shown as colour coded squares for each sample, and compare to the overall actvity change for TF for each sample
+* In case much time is available: make a figure where each gene's activity for a TF is shown as colour coded squares for each sample, and compare to the overall actvity change for TF for each sample

-Do PCA on full gene set
+* ~~Do PCA on full gene set~~

-Use porch for q-value calc (if the method is applicable)
+* Use porch for q-value calc (if the method is applicable)